*We’ll PRICE-MATCH any comparable Rapid Opiate Detox Center

 Tell Me About Suboxone® Detox at Advanced Rapid Detox

-The rapid Suboxone® detox treatment process at Advanced Rapid Detox uses Vivitrol®.
-Vivitrol® is a brand name for naltrexone, the FDA approved injectable 28 day Naltrexone shot.
-It works by blocking the effect of opioids, eliminating cravings.
+The rapid Suboxone® detox treatment process at Advanced Rapid Detox uses either the daily Naltrexone tablets or a Vivitrol® injection.
+Vivitrol® is a brand name for Naltrexone, the FDA approved injectable 28 day Naltrexone shot.
+Both medications are FDA approved and work by blocking the effect of opioids, eliminating cravings.

-Your personally-tailored care and treatment will include the controlled administration of Vivitrol®, and it also includes sedation.
+Your personally-tailored care and treatment will include the controlled administration of either Naltrexone oral tablets, or a Vivitrol® injection, and it also includes sedation.
 You will still experience the side effects of Suboxone® withdrawal, but as you are sedated and under expert medical care, you will find them much easier to deal with, and of course you will have people close to you to help you every step of the way.

 Our Rapid Suboxone® Detox Procedure is as follows: